-Our team is dedicated to ensuring that despite not being in the classroom every day, you will feel stimulated, engaged and well-connected with your instructor, classmates, design resources, the Heritage administrative team and the design community.
+Our team is dedicated to ensuring that you will feel stimulated, engaged and well-connected with your instructor, classmates, design resources, the Heritage administrative team and the design community.
 In order to keep you all informed, we will continuously update you with new information regarding safety protocols as we receive it from local and federal governing agencies.

 In addition to live, interactive lectures, we want to keep you active by breaking up the day with individual, partner and small group activities.
 You will also have the opportunity to learn from guest speakers throughout the term who are experts in the design community.
 Expect to hear from guest speakers across all three Heritage locations – Portland, Seattle and Denver!

-In order to build relationships with your classmates, we will have small group breakout sessions via virtual meeting software.
+In order to build relationships with your classmates, we will have small group breakout sessions via virtual meeting software or in-person.
+This is dependent on each individual course and instructor.
 In these small groups you will have time to communicate and collaborate to complete various activities, projects and design challenges.

 You will be encouraged to schedule 1:1 time with your instructor during set office hours each week.
 During these 1:1 sessions you will be able to connect with your instructor and discuss anything that you might need extra help with.

 Our resource library is well stocked with product samples and materials that you will have access to throughout the term.
-You will have a scheduled time each week when you can come into the classroom individually and select materials for projects and assignments.
-A Heritage team member will ensure all students are practicing physical distance when in the classroom, and that each student washes their hands before and after entering the classroom.
+The Heritage team is ensuring all students are practicing physical distancing when in the classroom, and that each student washes their hands before and after entering the classroom.
 All materials that you take home will be yours to keep.
 We will replenish and refresh the resource library as needed throughout the term.
 Heritage will maintain excellent hygiene practices and sanitize shared spaces according to CDC guidelines after each use.

 We strongly believe that communication will be more important than ever with this hybrid learning approach.
 Each instructor will set communication guidelines – in general if you email an instructor with a question we require a response within 24 hours on a weekday and 48 hours on the weekends.
 Please feel free to reach out to the Heritage Team – we are here for you.